 CASA is a pilot project to test the feasiblity of wearable sensor-triggered ecological momentary assessments and electronic patient-reported outcomes in a home-based palliative care setting.
 We collected data from patients and their primary caregivers.

-This project aimed to establish more modern and patient-centred palliative radiotherapy (RT).
-It clinically implemented a simulation avoidance appraoch using standard image-guidance (IGRT) equipment and started routine collection of electronic patient-reported outcomes (ePROs) in this challenging patient group.
+This project aimed to establish a more modern and patient-centred palliative radiotherapy (RT) paradigm.
+It clinically implemented a simulation avoidance approach, which we called simulation-free RT (SFRT).
+It uses standard image-guidance (IGRT) equipment and we monitored patient outcomes via routine collection of electronic patient-reported outcomes (ePROs).

 This collaborative project between the Radiation Oncology department at Northern Sydney Cancer Centre and the community support organisation Canteen developed and successfully implemented an ePRO-driven process to identify and offer referral to Canteen’s services (psychosocial support for families) and the Quitline service (smoking cessation).